kaden-wallin/milestone-project-2-Calender/README.md

 ## Outstanding bugs or unfinished functionality:
 ### The update event page doesn't autofill placeholder text with the current event data

+####Just to be clear the above bug only happens on the deployment but works fine when built with local host